I’m pondering a screen detox right now, because screen time is out of control at my house.

 Let me be clear right away though – kids aren’t the only ones affected by screen time.
 Adults fall into screen addiction too.
 The difference between kids and adults when it comes to screen time, is that kids brains are still developing and so are their bodies.

 My friends, siblings and myself grew up in a world where we did go outside and play.
 We got a lot of physical activity and it was rare to see a kid in my generation stuck in front of a screen all day.
-Overweight kids were also rare and most of the kids I knew played with toys, did art projects or read much more than the kids I know today.
-Although adults today may be highly into screen time, we still got that early base of a childhood that was more or less free from excessive screen use, which I think really helped build healthy bodies and encourage creativity.
+Overweight kids were rare and most of the kids I knew played with toys, did art projects or read much more than the kids I know today.
+Although adults today may be highly into screen time, we still got that early base of a childhood that was more or less free from excessive screen use, which I think helped build healthy bodies and encourage creativity.

 Today it’s very different.
 Kids don’t play outside, don’t get active of their own accord and are hyper invested in screen time.